strands-project/strands_perception_people/strands_perception_people_utils/README.md

 ## People perception utils package
 This packge contains useful utils for the people perception like the conversion of the robots odometry to a motion matrix to substitude the visual odometry and a logging node to save the detections to the message_store.

 All the information given on how to run the nodes should only be used if you need to run them seperately.
-In normal cases please refer to the `strands_perception_people_launch` package to start the whole perception pipeline.
+In normal cases please refer to the `perception_people_launch` package to start the whole perception pipeline.

 ### odom2visual
 This node creates a motion matrix from the robots odometry using the Eigen library to substitude the visual odometry.